mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/deploy-sample-app/index.md

 This tutorial demonstrates how you can deploy a simple application that connects to the Redis service.
 The sample application used in this tutorial is a condensed form of the Kubernetes sample [guestbook][guestbook] application.

+# Before you begin

+You must have a [Konvoy cluster running](../../quick-start).

-To deploy the sample application:
+# To deploy the sample application

 1. Deploy the Redis master pods and service by running the following commands: